 4.7.1 The site survey identified potential areas in each cluster which could either be intensified or redeveloped.
 Table 4-9 identifies the clusters where intensification and/or redevelopment may be suitable.
-In total 14 clusters are considered to have potential for redevelopment or intensification33.
+In total 14 clusters are considered to have potential for redevelopment or intensification.

-32 A planning application has been submitted for the former Molecular Works site for the construction of 29 new residential dwellings.
+&lt;sup>32 A planning application has been submitted for the former Molecular Works site for the construction of 29 new residential dwellings.
 This application has not yet been determined by UDC.

-33 Molecular Works has been excluded from this table given the intent to redevelop the site for residential uses.
+&lt;sup>33 Molecular Works has been excluded from this table given the intent to redevelop the site for residential uses.